eoinkelly/notes/full-text-search/overview.md

 8. Remove common words such as "a", "an", "of" (in English) (Stop words)
 9. Support pagination of results
 10. Support multiple languages
-11. Support searching within search results i.e. narrowing down a search interatively
+11. Support searching within search results i.e. narrowing down a search interactively
     * Also called "faceted search"
     * Allows users to find things even when they don't know exactly what they are looking for